 Budget adjustments are requests by the grantee to move funds from one budget category to another.
 Budget adjustments are generally limited to four (4) per year.
-This is performed in the on-line system by the program director, program manager or financial officer.
+These adjustments are performed in the online system by the program director, program manager or financial officer.
 These include:

-• Transfers of funds among direct cost categories exceeding 5.0% of the total grant budget;
+- Transfers of funds among direct cost categories exceeding 5.0% of the total grant budget; - Purchase or changes in equipment amounts, types, or methods of acquisition; - Authorization to move funds into a direct cost category not authorized in the Statement of Grant Award; - Authorization to use program income in excess of \$1,000 not reflected in the Statement of Grant Award; - Authorization to use funds for a purpose or activity not provided in the original application; - Authorization for out of state travel or overtime funds (including changes in amount), not in the Statement of Grant Award; - Authorization of the use of Confidential Informant Funds not in the Statement of Grant Award;

-- Purchase or changes in equipment amounts, types, or methods of acquisition; - Authorization to move funds into a direct cost category not authorized in the Statement of Grant Award; - Authorization to use program income in excess of \$1000 not reflected in the Statement of Grant Award; - Authorization to use funds for a purpose or activity not provided in the original application; - Authorization for out of state travel or overtime not in the Statement of Grant Award; - Authorization of the use of Confidential Informant Funds not in the Statement of Grant Award; - Changes in the post-grant liquidation periods from forty-five (45) to up to ninety (90) days; - Change in use or amount of grant funds from the intended purpose as outlined in the Statement of Grant Award or a prior approved adjustment (example: switching approved LPR equipment to unapproved bait trackers).
+- Changes in the post-grant liquidation periods from forty-five (45) to up to ninety (90) days; - Change in use or amount of grant funds from the intended purpose as outlined in the Statement of Grant Award or a prior approved adjustment (example: switching approved LPR equipment to unapproved bait systems).